 What’s really happening is this: Our teens are experiencing the intoxicating nature of freedom and the fear of losing that freedom, and they want to figure out who they are as an individual.
 When they test their parents’ authority, they really want them to stand firm instead of giving in.
 Teens want to know their parents are making an effort to understand them even when they make mistakes.
 They tend to stop talking because they think their parents are poor listeners, and what seems like an attitude problem might actually be a sign of insecurity.

 While the authors do not endorse bad behavior or make excuses for poor choices, they do believe that their newfound knowledge could help parent-child relationships.

 Although many parents believe they lose a lot of influence and that peers become more influential in the teen years, Feldhahn and Rice found that freedom is most influential.
 One psychotherapist said, “Freedom is like cocaine to a teenager.
 It’s intoxicating.
 It’s addictive.
-And it is often their biggest motivator.”
-Nearly 3 out of 4 teens surveyed said they were strongly motivated to pursue freedom.
+And it’s often their biggest motivator”.
+Nearly 3 of 4 teens surveyed said they felt strongly motivated by freedom.
 Many said they couldn’t get enough of it.
 However, even though they want their freedom, teens said they understood that too much, too soon wasn’t good for them.

 When asked which they preferred, a parent who acted more like a friend or a parent who acted like a parent, 77 percent wanted the parent, not the friend.
 While teens may want their freedom, deep down they realize they need their parents to provide structure and security for them while they figure out the whole freedom thing.
 Additionally, knowing what freedoms are most important to your teen is essential.